Protein:

 To cook wagyu steak in a cast iron pan you are going to want to get your pan about as hot as you can get it.
 There is enough fat in the steak that you do not typically need to oil the pan.
 Once the pan is heated sear the steak for about 30-45 seconds a side.
 The goal is to cook it very hot, very quick.
 Cooking at a low temp will result in to much time in the pan and losing a lot of your perfectly marbled fat.

-We love A5 wagyu medium rare, but ironically, it is one of the few steaks I am ok with eating cooked medium.
+We love A5 wagyu steak medium rare, but ironically, it is one of the few steaks I am ok with eating cooked medium.
 You want the fat in the interior to render and start to melt a little, without all melting away.
 As always, check your steak with an instant read thermometer, because you really do not want to ruin a steak this good (and expensive).

 Once your A5 Japanese Wagyu is cooked you can season with a little Maldon sea salt and enjoy.
 You can also serve it up with some Yakiniku Sauce as described below.

-Making the Yakiniku Sauce
+Making the Homemade Yakiniku Sauce

 To make the Yakiniku Sauce you will need the following: